Ctenostomatida

 The Ctenostomatida are an order of bryozoans in the class Gymnolaemata.
-The great majority of ctenostome species are marine, although Paludicella inhabits freshwater.
+The great majority of ctenostome species are marine, although Paludicella inhabits fresh water.
 They are distinguished from their close relatives, the cheilostomes, by their lack of a calcified exoskeleton.
 Instead, the exoskeleton is chitinous, gelatinous, or composed only of a soft membrane, and always lacks an operculum.
 Colonies of ctenostomes are often composed of elongated, branch-like stolons, although more compact forms also exist.